neetika15122/BestBuyApplications/README.md

    - Search for **Azure OpenAI** in the marketplace.

 3. **Set Up the Azure OpenAI Resource**:
-   - Choose the **East US** region for deployment to ensure capacity for GPT-4 and DALL-E 3 models.
+   - Choose the **australiaeast** region for deployment to ensure capacity for GPT-4 and DALL-E 3 models.
    - Fill in the required details:
      - Resource group: Use an existing one or create a new group.
      - Pricing tier: Select `Standard`.